BhartiMisha/food-delivery/README.md

 6. Now, Open the project in your browser.
 It should run perfectly.
 ## Software Used
 - Html and css for(UI)
 - php
+   * The simplicity of coding, easy learning, and a faster approach makes PHP a lot better than the other complex programming languages.
+PHP is an open source language,        making web development an efficient and more interactive task for the developers.

 ## Developers
  - Misha Bharti developed the UI of the website .
- - Ritik DUbey developed the Database and query for the backend.
+ - Ritik Dubey developed the Database and query for the backend.

 ## Future updates
 - Users can have the facility of tracking their order